ssenmosip/mosip-temp-documentation/MOSIP-PRD.md

 **Intended audience**

-•	Internal audience:
+* Internal audience:

-o	Business owners of the proposed system.
+    * Business owners of the proposed system.
 They must be able to verify that their business requirements have been documented here completely, accurately and unambiguously.

-o	Data Architects, Application Architects and Technical Architects would also find the information in this document useful when they need to design a solution that will address these business requirements.
+    * Data Architects, Application Architects and Technical Architects would also find the information in this document useful when they need to design a solution that will address these business requirements.

-•	External Audience:
+* External Audience:

-o	SIs (system integrators)
+    * SIs (system integrators)

-o	Since the requirements are documented here in Technology-independent manner, the end-users of the system should be able to comprehend the requirements fairly easily from this document.
+    * Since the requirements are documented here in Technology-independent manner, the end-users of the system should be able to comprehend the requirements fairly easily from this document.

 2.	**MOSIP -FOR IDENTITY MANAGEMENT**